SarahMcN25/machine_stastics_assessment/README.md

 ### A) `anomaly-detection.ipynb`
 This is a project based on Anomaly Detection using Keras.
-The task for this project is to re-create the time-series anomaly detection from the offical keras website, re-construct and explain the concepts of each function and the process of anomaly detection.
+The task for this project is to re-create the time-series anomaly detection from the offical keras website.
+This involves re-constructing and explaining the concepts of each function and the process of anomaly detection.

 This notebook is divided into 4 sections:

 1. **Loading the data** - This consists of retrieving the training and testing datasets and setting them up.

-2. **Preprocessing** - This section looks at setting up the training data dna training the model.
+2. **Preprocessing** - This section looks at setting up the training data and training the model.

 3. **Neural Network** - In this part of the notebook I look at building the layers for the neural network foundation and then fitting the model.

-4. **Evaluation** - This contains a lot of smaller parts.
+4. **Evaluation** - This section is made up of smaller elements.
 First the history of the training and validation lost must be retrieved.
 Then the training loss must be predicted in order to establish the threshold.
-Once this is done the testing data can be set up and the testing loss for this predicted too.
+Once this is done, the testing data can be set up and the testing loss for this predicted too.
 Finally, the anomaly detection is set up to determine if the testing loss is greater than the training loss.
-If this is true an anomaly is found.
+If this is true, an anomaly is found.

 <br>

 ### B) `exercises` folder
-This folder which is comprised of weekly exercises completed using jupyter notebooks.
+This folder is comprised of weekly exercises completed using jupyter notebooks.
 Each notebook contains tasks which are clearly marked and described within.

 The 3 notebooks are as follows:

 1. `01-statistics-exercises.ipnb` - consists of 4 exercises based around scipy's version of Fisher's exact test relating the the Lady Tasting Tea problem.

-2. `02-models-exercises.ipnb` - contains 2 exercises which focuses on fitting a straight line using numpy polyfit, scipy optimize minimize and scipy optimize curve fit.
+2. `02-models-exercises.ipnb` - contains 2 exercises which focuses on fitting a straight line using numpy polyfit, scipy optimize minimize and scipy optimize curve fit methods.

-3. `01-parameters-exercises.ipnb` - has 1 exercise which involved using numpy's polyfit to fit polynomials to two different datasets.
+3. `01-parameters-exercises.ipnb` - has 1 exercise which involves using numpy's polyfit to fit polynomials to two different datasets.

 <br>